favonia/cloudflare-ddns/docs/DESIGN.markdown

 2. The adversary can forge IP packets but cannot monitor, modify, or significantly delay existing IP packets.
 3. The adversary may know your machine’s exact hardware, software, and configurations (except authentication credentials).

-The goal is to stop the adversary from tricking the updater into updating managed domain with an incorrect IP address.
+The goal is to stop the adversary from tricking the updater into updating managed domains with an incorrect IP address.

 ### Protection